thedod/glitch-go-fish/README.md

 * The goal of the game is to pull as many ranks as possible.

-* AS a tie breaker (e.g. if 2 players have pulled one rank each): the player holding *less* cards gets a higher score.
+* As a tie breaker (e.g. if 2 players have pulled one rank each): the player holding *less* cards gets a higher score.

 #### Moves